outpaul/Spidermae/Readme.md

 Spidermae is a spider which downloads memes from the subreddits of your choice.

+It is a cross-platform script which uses multithreading and web crawling to obtain the image, audio or video files from your favourite subreddits and stores it right where you want it to.

 This script is written in *python3* so please make sure you use the *python3* interpreter.

 ## Pre-requisites